 - Personalize: Use words like "you" or "we" to connect with the reader and make your business seem more personal

 That's it!
-You now have the knowledge to get you started on a fantastic brochure.
+You now have the knowledge to get you started on your next cheap brochure printing project.
 We hope we at least gave you the motivation to get your ideas off the ground and onto the page.
 If you are still lost, don't fret!
 We have some awesome recommended designers you can have design your brochure for you!
 Or you can use our online design tool for FREE and get a custom brochure at an affordable price.